Podiceps auratus cornutus

 - High counts: 266 at Lake Minatare, Scotts Bluff Co 20 Oct 1978, 145 at North Platte NWR, Scotts Bluff Co 8 Nov 1997, and 133 at Lake Minatare 6 Nov 1999.

 Winter: Horned Grebes generally do not overwinter in Nebraska.
 The only record of overwintering was of two at Lake McConaughy 1999-2000.
-Mid-winter reports are 12 Jan 1991 Lincoln Co and 29 Jan 1995 Johnson Lake SRA, Gosper and Dawson Cos.
+Mid-winter reports are 12 Jan 1991 Lincoln Co, 29 Jan 1995 Johnson Lake SRA, Gosper and Dawson Cos, and 2 Feb 2019 Sutherland Reservoir, Lincoln Co.

 Comments: Horned Grebe has not been known to breed in Nebraska for more than 100 years.
 Bruner et al (1904) indicated that Trostler had “found it breeding in the alkali lakes of northern Cherry Co” and Wolcott had found a pair with a newly made nest in the same region 6 Jun 1903.
 The southernmost current breeding noted for this species is in northeast South Dakota, although it bred south to south-central South Dakota in the 1880s and 1890s (Tallman et al 2002).